-Figure 14: Previous extreme events and potential coastal inundation within the SAP area
+Figure 14: Previous extreme events and coastal inundation

 Catchment or land-based flooding from rainfall events is one of the most common natural hazards within Auckland, including for the coastal environment.
-Areas subject to identified flood hazards, in particular for those subject to severe floods, will generally be exposed to increasing risks due to climate change effects, such as more frequent and extreme rainfall and sea-level rise increase.
+Areas subject to identified flood hazards, in particular for those subject to severe floods, will generally be exposed to increasing risks due to climate change, such as more frequent and extreme rainfall and sea-level rise.
 Council is constantly developing and improving its technical information in this area, as well as catchments and hydrology data.
 Using the most available GIS data, Figure 15 shows previous extreme events and areas mapped as floodplains, flood sensitive areas and flood prone within the SAP area.